kubernetes/test-infra/prow/ANNOUNCEMENTS.md

 in more recent versions so it is recommended that the most recent versions are used when updating deployments.

+ - *April 26, 2019* `blunderbuss`, `approve`, and other plugins that read OWNERS now treat `owners_dir_blacklist` as a list of regular expressions matched against the entire (repository-relative) directory path of the OWNERS file rather than as a list of strings matched exactly against the basename only of the directory containing the OWNERS file.
  - *April 2, 2019* `hook`, `deck`, `horologium`, `tide`, `plank` and `sinker` will no longer provide a default value for the `--config-path` flag.
    It is required to explicitly provide `--config-path` when upgrading to a new version of